ZEISS-PiWeb/PiWeb-Import-Sdk/docs/getting_started/3_import_automation.md

 private const string TargetPartName = "FirstImportAutomationPart";
 ```

-We also provide the **IStatusService** from the context.
+We also provide the `IStatusService` from the context.
 This is used to communicate with the Auto Importer and make status changes known.
-The **IImportRunnerContext** is provided by the Import SDK through dependency injection.
+The `ICreateImportRunnerContext` is provided by the Import SDK through dependency injection.

 ```c#
 private readonly IStatusService _StatusService = context.StatusService;